pemcg/manageiq-automation-howto-guide/chapter7/using_tags_from_automate.md

 tag = "/managed/department/legal"
 hosts = $evm.vmdb(:host).find_tagged_with(:all => tag, :ns => "*")
 ```
 This example shows that categories themselves are organised into namespaces behind the scenes.
 In practice the only namespace that seems to be in use is _/managed_ and we rarely need to specify this.
 The ```.find_tagged_with``` method has a slightly ambiguous past.
-It was present with ManageIQ _Anand_ (CFME 5.3), but returned Active Records rather than MiqAeService objects.
-It was unavailable from Automate with ManageIQ _Botvinnik_ (CFME 5.4), but is thankfully back with ManageIQ _Capablanca_ (CFME 5.5), and now returns service objects as expected.
+It was present with ManageIQ _Anand_ (CloudForms Management Engine 5.3), but returned Active Records rather than MiqAeService objects.
+It was unavailable from Automate with ManageIQ _Botvinnik_ (CloudForms Management Engine 5.4), but is thankfully back with ManageIQ _Capablanca_ (CloudForms Management Engine 5.5), and now returns service objects as expected.

 <hr>
 #### Practical example